-Me neither, until I heard my husband’s stories from college.
-He studied in Austria and picked up on this well-known German Advent tradition.
+Me neither, until I heard the stories of this well-known German Advent tradition.

-While the Krampus is no Christmas angel, it’s a story that stuck with my husband and the kids have fun hearing it each Advent to heighten the suspense before we celebrate St. Nicholas’s Feast Day on December 6th.
+While the Krampus is no Christmas angel, it’s a story that stuck with my kids.
+They have fun hearing it each Advent to heighten the suspense before we celebrate St. Nicholas’s Feast Day on December 6th.
 Hear a fun, light-hearted version of the Krampus story here.

 Your turn!
 I’d love to hear if your family does anything during Advent and what traditions you have … share below!